Stuck in a rut and want to find some quick, easy and affordable ways to spruce up your home decor scheme?

 Rearrange your furniture

 A great (and free!) way of updating a room is to simply rearrange the existing furniture.
 If your room feels tired, cramped or just plain cluttered, create an entirely new look by creating a better planned space – The best place to start is to consider what needs improving in this room.
 Does it need more space to move around in?
 Does it look crowded?
 Then, consider which pieces of furniture are staying in the room and which are going.
-Measure up your space along with the furniture you will keep and create a small plan (as shown in the example below) to make it easier to plan your new layout.
+Measure up your space along with the furniture you will keep and create a small plan to make it easier to plan your new layout.

 Reupholster Tired Furniture

 Easily update tired and drab furniture by reupholstering it.
 The most cost effective option is course, to do it yourself!
 Get creative with your use of colour, patterns and textures in your choice of fabrics to create the exact look you want that will help tie your room’s decor scheme together.

 Select a new Accent Colour for your space